inkling/Subliminal/README.md

 Subliminal currently supports projects built using Xcode 5.0 and the iOS 7 SDK, and deployment targets running iOS 5.0 through 7.0.3.

-Subliminal is not able to guarantee support for Xcode 5.0.1 at this time due to bug(s) in UIAutomation, on which Subliminal relies.
-See ["Known Issues"](#known-issues) for more details.

 Continuous Integration
 ----------------------